siruthesiru/siruthesiru.github.io/_posts/2022-08-05-study-buddies-utilizing-openai-for-programming-studies.md

 * It sometimes uses variable names from other people's code.
 * It can occasionally call functions that were never defined or provided in the instructions (especially bad when abstract data types).
 * It sometimes doesn't even provide code.
-It just tries to explain some part of your prompt unprovoked (easily fixed by clicking the regenerate button).
+It just tries to explain some part of your prompt unprovoked (easily fixed by tweaking your prompt a bit and clicking the regenerate button).

 These problems might not even be problems to the eagle-eyed veteran programmer who can easily provide solutions to them - but for those who are trying to use the model as a learning tool it could go unnoticed and provide incorrect material for